 When technology began supplanting products and trends a little over a decade ago, some folks thought the best luxury watch brands would go out of style.
 Those folks thought wrong, very wrong.
 The price of luxury watches has skyrocketed in the last two years – and we’re not just talking about the latest and greatest Rolex here – we’re talking about the highest taste timepieces from Richard Mille, Audemars Piguet, and Patek Philippe.
-Luxury watches are as exciting now as ever before, and always pushing themselves in terms of quality and aesthetic.
-Throw in the occasional retro revival and what’s there not to love?
+Luxury watches are as exciting now as ever before, pushing themselves with both quality and aesthetics.

-What’s more, the best luxury watches (and brands) continue to say far more about the person wearing them than any tech ever could.
-Each luxury wristwatch for men is thereby a personal representation of taste, identity, sportiness, class, and sophistication, sometimes all at once.
+The best luxury watches continue to say far more about the person wearing them than any tech ever could.
+Each luxury wristwatch for men listed below is a personal representation of taste, identity, sportiness, class, and sophistication, sometimes all at once.
 That’s not to mention how the most expensive and most popular watches weave proverbial symphonies out of premium materials, glorious designs, and complex micro-mechanics.
 We’ve done the heavy lifting and listed them in alphabetical order to make life easier.

 A. Lange & Söhne has been cleaning the clocks on the competition since the mid-1800s.
 As such, its stellar timepieces remain the quintessence of technical achievement.
 Barring a few limited edition pieces, each A. Lange & Söhne watch runs on a large mechanical movement that’s developed and assembled in-house.
 The cases are frequently made of platinum or varying shades of gold while the faces retain a highly Teutonic aesthetic.
 Meanwhile, entries like the Lange 1 redefine the chronograph to absolutely brilliant effect.
 In the world of watchmaking, the Swiss might take the lion’s share of credit, but A. Lange & Söhne stands tall as a pillar of German craft and engineering with a price tag to show for it.